 Completing your application

-You need to complete a significant financial hardship withdrawal form .
+You need to complete form 9 significant financial hardship withdrawal .
 Complete all sections of the form in full and include supporting documentation.
 If we need to seek further information or clarification from you, this might cause a delay in considering your application or we may decline your application.
 The information you provide will only be used to assess your application.
 Please be honest and open about your financial situation.
 We will treat all information provided as confidential.
 It will not be shared with your employer or form part of your personnel record.

-A withdrawal fee will be deducted from your account if your application is approved.
+A fee will be deducted from your account if your application is approved.
 See tax and fees for the current fee.